masenmatthews/Angular-JS_TapRoom/README.md

 ## Rules

 **Objectives**
-Build a small Angular app for a bar (or kombucha store) to track their kegs.
-Here are some user stories to get you started:
+Build a small Angular app that a bar can use to track their kegs.

-**patron**
+**Patron - User Expectations**
 1) As a patron, I want to see a list/menu of all available kegs.
-  - For each keg, I need to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
 2) As a patron, I want to have kegs prices to be color-coded for easy readability.
-  - Perhaps based on their price (greater or less than $5 per pint, perhaps) or the particular style of beer or kombucha.
 3) As a patron, I want to use the alcohol content property to display stronger beers differently than weaker beers.

-**employee**
+**Employee - User Expectations**
 1) As an employee, I want to fill out a form when I tap a new keg to add it to the list.
-  - (Don't worry about authenticating employee user accounts yet.)
 2) As an employee, I want the option to edit a keg's properties after entering them just in case I make a mistake.
 3) As an employee, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 4) As an employee, I want to be able to see kegs with less than 10 pints left so I can be ready to change them.

-**both**
+**Employee + Patron - Universal User Expectations**
 1) As a patron and/or employee, I want to see how many pints are left in a keg.
 (Hint: A full keg has roughly 124 pints).

 ## Specifications

-* Make abv show up as a specific shade based on %
+* Make ABV show up as a specific shade based on percentage

-* Make prices over $8 / pint show up as Magenta and under $8 show as Green
+* Make prices over $8-per-pint show up as magenta while prices under $8 show up as green

-* Don't show a beer if the keg has no pints
+* Don't show a beer if the keg is empty
 * Implement beer description modal when beer is clicked on

-* Add descriptions to beer (and a picture?)
+* Add descriptions to beer

-* Implement "order" button on modal so customer can order a beer or close
+* Implement "order" button on modal so that a customer can order a beer or close
 * Implement subtraction of pints when clicked and bought

+## Future expansion

-* Add a note to menu if a keg is low <--
+* Add a note to menu if a keg is low
 * Implement pint subtraction from the appropriate keg when "order" button is clicked.
 * Implement employee login (changes "Employee Login" to "Employee Use")
 * Implement a modal for Employee Use
 * Alert logged in employee when a keg is low
 * Move Add Keg to employee modal
 * Move Edit Keg to employee modal
 * Do we need to make sure edited values don't reset?
 Add firebase?
 * Pretty up the UI
 * Refactor code as needed.

-## Methodology

-. . .

 ## Technologies Used